Getting Started

 What happens: The server recomputes your bot’s configuration hash and compares it against the hash recorded when you ran the simulation.

-Why it matters: This guarantees you are activating the exact configuration that was tested.
+Why it matters: This confirms the activation request is using the exact configuration that was tested.
 Any change to your bot settings after the simulation invalidates the match.

 If it fails: Deployment is blocked.
 Close the modal, review your bot settings, and re-run the simulation before trying again.